Merkoba/Meltdown/arguments.md

 It will run the first task instantly and then wait 30 seconds for the next iteration.

 You can define multiple tasks like this.

+---

+>time

+Show the loading time at startup.